The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 Section 2: Nomination

-The nominating committee shall present a slate of one candidate for each office.
-The slate shall be published in local newspapers at least two (2) weeks before the September meeting.
+The nominating committee shall present a slate of one (1) candidate for each office.
+The slate shall be published in local newspapers at least two (2) weeks before the annual meeting.
 Additional nominations may be made in writing by eight (8) members.
-They shall be received by the nomination committee at least one (1) week prior to the September meeting and shall be included with the nominating committee's slate.
+They shall be received by the nomination committee at least one (1) week prior to the annual meeting and shall be included with the nominating committee's slate.
 They shall be accompanied by an acceptance in writing by the nominee(s).
 This slate will then be presented at the annual meeting.

 Section 3: Election